OpenDevICON/opendevicon/docs/testMintBurnToken.md

 tx_result = get_tx_result(tx_hash)
 tx_result
 ```
-After this block finishes executing, now reexecute the block to check the total supply and deployer balance.
+After this block finishes executing, now re-execute the block to check the total supply and deployer balance.
 5 tokens is subtracted from total supply as well as from the deployer address.

 ### Test burnFrom method
 Using this method, tokens can be destroyed from other address as well.
 However, only the deployer and burners can call this method.